babylonhealth/ios-playbook/TechnicalDocuments/DesignLibrary.md

 }
 ```

-3. Q: How can I access fonts and colors from my renderer?
+3. How can I access fonts and colors from my renderer?

-Α:

 ```swift
 struct Foo: BoxRenderer {